 Relocating Classical Coins has been an effort that took a year and a half to plan and carry out.

-As Classical Coins developed into one of the world's premier ancient coin dealerships, we soon outgrew this office, and had to expand into multiple locations with all the complications and difficulties this involved.
+As Classical Coins developed into one of the world's premier online ancient coin dealerships, we rapidly outgrew this office, and had to expand into multiple locations with all the complications and difficulties this involved.
 Operations became so time consuming and inefficient that securing a larger office became imperative.

 We could not find anything acceptable in Goleta, and expanded our search area to include the entire state of California.
 Eventually it became clear that the Temecula Valley would be an ideal location.
 Exploring this area began in the spring of 2013, and as the year progressed our search gradually became more focused, until new premises were leased in December.
 Operations were suspended December 15 to prepare for the move.

-Our website is very large and complex, and unfortunately its e-commerce functions could not be reprogrammed to prevent orders from being entered while operations were suspended.
+Our website is very large and complex, and unfortunately its e-commerce functions could not be reprogrammed to prevent new orders from being entered while operations were temporarily suspended.
+This became an issue when the relocation took much longer to carry out than had been anticipated.

 PREPARING FOR THE MOVE